laineyOdette/abookstory/README.md

 - Accessed via Kaggle on July 8, 2024.

 ## Final Project Presentation
-A PDF of the final project presentation is in the "Sent to Client" folder her on Github.
+A PDF of the final project presentation is in the "Sent to Client" folder here on Github.

 You can also review the storyboard on Tableau Public: https://public.tableau.com/app/profile/lainey.odette/viz/ABookStory/ABookStory

+Please note that the storyboard doesn’t contain every step in the analysis, only those relevant to the final results.

 ## Project Note
 Project created for Career Foundry "Become a Data Analyst" course.